18 Outdoor Restaurants in Boston That Are Fun for Families

 7. Naco Taco — Cambridge

-Tuck into fresh tacos, tortas and shared plates at Naco Taco in Central Square.
+Dig into fresh tacos, tortas, and shared plates at Naco Taco in Central Square.
 The simple, yet inspired food is sure to please even the pickiest palates.
-And you can enjoy it on the restaurant’s ample patio, where the tables have umbrellas to catch some shade on really hot days.
+Enjoy a wonderful meal on the restaurant’s ample patio, where the tables have umbrellas to catch some shade on really hot days.
+Reservations for the patio are strongly recommended.

 8. Cambridge Common — Cambridge

-When (delicious) tater tots and chicken fingers are on the standard appetizer menu, you know the joint is going to be family friendly.
+When (delicious) tater tots and chicken fingers are on the standard appetizer menu, it makes for a family-friendly experience.
 For the more virtuous, there are plenty of yummy salads and grain bowls, too.
-There's sidewalk seating as well as a backyard patio open for 2020.
+Offering a heated and tented backyard patio, guests can dine outside no matter what the weather is like.
+Dinner is served Monday through Thursday, and lunch and dinner are served Friday through Sunday.

 9. Shake Shack — Chestnut Hill (Watertown and Dedham are other locations)